eapearson/kbase-service-orcidlink/docs/quick-starts/deployment.md

 | KBASE_SERVICE_AUTH       | str  | auth              | The path to be joined to KBASE_ENDPOINT to form the url for the Auth Service                                                                                                |         |
 | KBASE_SERVICE_ORCID_LINK | str  | orcidlink         | The path to be joined to KBASE_ENDPOINT to form the url for the ORCID Link Service                                                                                          |         |
 | MANAGER_ROLE             | str  | ORCIDLINK_MANAGER | The "custom role" in KBase auth which gives a user the ability to use the management api and management interface                                                           |         |

+## Custom Role for Management

+The ORCID Link service and front-end support a basic level of management.
+This capability is unlocked for a user via the "ORCIDLINK_MANAGER" custom auth role.

+Thus, for a fresh deployment, this role needs to be created, and then assigned to whoever needs it.

 ## Verifying deployment